siamhash/LeaseLock-Coding-Challenge/README.md

 ## Optimizations

-I have tried to reduce the time complexity as much less as possible and keeping the time complexicity of each loop to ```O (n) ``` by using data sctructures like array stacks and hash maps.
+I have tried to reduce the time complexity as much less as possible and keeping the time complexity of each loop to ```O (n) ``` by using data structures like array stacks and hash maps.

 ## Pros and cons